MikeAlphaBravo/Deck_of_Cards/README.md

 _Next will be pulling the deck essentially looping through suits and then values within suits.
 Return the deck._

-_Then I will need to shuffle the 52 existing cards._
+_Then I will need to shuffle the 52 existing cards...
+OR do I just draw a card by .random?
+I will start by exploring shuffle by swap of cards in a loop._

-_The goal of this app is to develop a deck of cards that has the ability by the user to be shuffled and drawn from._
+_Next

 ## User Stories